-- The BCR is initialized; all defaults are invoked. - The Digital I/O port is configured as two input bytes; Auxiliary output = LO. - Calibration D/A converters are initialized to midrange. - The highest available Analog input/output voltage ranges are selected. - Analog input/output data coding format is offset binary. - Both the analog input and output buffers are reset to empty. - Both rate generators are disabled (Rate Generator Register D16 = HI). - Analog inputs are configured for 16 differential channels. - Input scan clocking is from the Rate-A generator at 12,000 scans per second. - All analog output levels are set to zero (midrange). - Output clocking is from Rate-B generator at 300kHz. - Output clocking and sync mode is sequential and continuous.
+- The BCR is initialized; all defaults are invoked. - Calibration D/A converters are initialized to midrange. - Analog input/output voltage range is ±10 Volts. - Analog input/output data coding format is offset binary. - Both the analog input and output buffers are reset to empty. - Both rate generators are disabled (Rate Generator Register D16 = HI). - Analog inputs are configured for eight differential channels. - Input scan clocking is from the Rate-A generator at 12,000 scans per second. - All analog output levels are set to zero (midrange). - Output clocking is from Rate-B generator at 300kHz. - Output clocking and sync mode is sequential and continuous.